 For instance, I have never worked in India, I came here as a student and started my career here.
 Thanks to the current job I do, it has given me good insights into professional life in India.

 When I tell above plans to any of my Australian mates, the first thing they would say is I will live like a king with all the money from here.
-This can’t be further from truth, cost of living in India is lot higher than here.
+This can’t be further from the truth, the cost of living in India is a lot higher than here.

-I am limited to placing her in good school and provide her an environment that nurtures her into a better human.
-I want her to grow with her own identity rather than being part of parent’s identity or husband’s identity.
+I am limited to placing her in a good school and provide her with an environment that nurtures her into a better human.
+I want her to grow with her own identity rather than being part of the parent’s identity or husband’s identity.